Last minute beachclub offers

 Tennis: a selection of adult and child rackets from Babolat.

 There's a wellness area, with a team of therapists.
 Book a massage, facial or manicure to relax and unwind.
 Spa packages can be pre-booked before you travel, saving money on the in resort prices, leaving you some extra cash for a cocktail or two.
 Of course you could just seek out a quiet spot around the pool or on the beach and finish that book you've been meaning to since last summer!

-On non-inclusive evenings, order a pizza or burger from the pool bar, or head out to one of a handful of local tavernas further along the beach.
+On non-inclusive evenings, don't forget to join us for our BBQ night where our chefs will be cooking up a storm, enjoy a pizza or burger from the pool bar, or head out to one of a handful of local tavernas further along the beach.